Employers should be aware of upcoming changes to IRD Payroll obligations.

 Going forward there will be no need to file Employer monthly schedules or Employer deduction forms.

-Lindsay, Thijs or Wendy are able to advise on the best applications for Payroll to take the stress out of your PAYE and Payroll obligations.
+Lindsay, Thijs or Debbie are able to advise on the best applications for Payroll to take the stress out of your PAYE and Payroll obligations.